 By Cars.com Staff

 Vehicle Overview The Grand Cherokee is one of Chrysler's bread-and-butter offerings.
 It's a five-seat midsize SUV.
-Trim levels include Laredo, Limited, Overland and high-performance SRT8 models.
+Trim levels include Laredo, Limited and high-performance SRT8 models.
+The Overland model is no longer available.
 The Grand Cherokee's competition includes the likes of the Ford Explorer and Toyota 4Runner.

 Exterior The Jeep Grand Cherokee features classic Jeep styling cues, with a seven-slot grille.
-The SRT8's exterior features a revised front with larger air dams and cooling ducts.
+The grille is body-colored, but an optional chrome grille is available.
+The standard outside mirrors are heated, and there is the option of auto-dimming, memory mirrors.
+The SRT8's exterior features a different front with larger air dams and cooling ducts.

 Standard air conditioning, optional dual-zone automatic air conditioning

 Standard eight-way power driver's seat, optional four-way power passenger seat

 Standard steering-wheel-mounted audio controls